brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/README.md

 ## 📄 Description

 This repository contains a comprehensive suite of PowerShell scripts specifically designed to streamline forensic investigations and enhance Blue Team operations.
 These tools enable the extraction and analysis of key information from Windows Event Logs, system configurations, running processes, and more.
-Key features include:

-- **💻 Graphical User Interface (GUI):** Each script includes an intuitive GUI to enhance user interaction.
-- **📝 Logging:** Generates `.LOG` files to maintain audit trails of script executions.
-- **📊 Export Functionality:** Outputs results in `.CSV` format for easy data manipulation and reporting.

-> **✨ Boost your security posture with these tools, making server and workstation management more intuitive and efficient.**
+> ✨ **All scripts are equipped with a graphical user interface (GUI)** to enhance user interaction, making them more accessible and user-friendly for managing Active Directory environments and associated Windows Server roles.**

 ## 📁 Folder Structure